 “This blog is for those entrepreneurs and startups who want to know what is GDPR and some basic information about it.
 Here, we have covered important information related to GDPR that you should know.”

 Have you heard about the term GDPR?

-Did you search for GDPR definition?
+Did you search for GDPR overview?

-The term GDPR stands for General Data Protection Regulation that is all set to go into effect on the 25th May 2018 across the entirety of the European Union.
+The term GDPR stands for General Data Protection Regulation that is all set to go into effect on the 25th of May 2018 across the entirety of the European Union.
 The regulation will change the entire way businesses worldwide process and store client and employee information.

 In simple terms, GDPR is the EU’s (European Union) primary data-governance regulation that requires businesses to protect the personal information, data, and privacy of EU citizens for transactions which occur within EU member states.

 All the companies, which are collecting data and information of citizens in the European Union (EU) countries, will need to comply with strict new rules across protecting customer data by May 25.
 Moreover, GDPR will set a new standard for consumer rights regarding their data.
 And companies will be tested as they put systems and processes in place to comply.
 The compliance of this regulation can cause some concerns and new expectations of security teams.

 Now, the companies need the same level of protection for things like an individual’s IP Address or Cookie Data as they do for Name, Address, and Social Security Number.
 As it is the most forward-leading privacy regime that fines up to 4% of global revenue or €20 million, breaching the GDPR is a risk that a lot of companies and enterprises may not be able to afford.